|

 Arrive in Ulaanbaatar.
 Transfer to your hotel.
 Tour briefing after dinner.

-On the last day suddenly forests will start to appear, and we are now riding towards the Hentii wilderness area consisting of Khan Khentii Strictly Protected Area which is the interior parts of Gorkhi Terelj National Park.
-In Mongolia the Siberian boreal forest meets the Central Asian deserts and steppes while all the time riding in this transition zone.
+Forests will suddenly start to appear and we are now riding towards the Khentii wilderness area, which includes the Khan Khentii Strictly Protected Area and Gorkhi Terelj National Park.
+In Mongolia, the Siberian boreal forest meets the Central Asian desert and steppe and will be riding through the transitional zone between grasslands and northern Larch forests.

 The horses will now permit us riding through the larch forests, up the slopes of the mountains following the ridges with superb scenery whilst the yak carts will follow the broad river valleys.
 We will arrive and pitch camp at the Sharbulag Valley.
 We will spend two nights here, and it will allow for some flexibility in the middle of our ride.

-We will ride towards the Jalman Meadows famous for its wildflowers and reach our semi-permanent ger camp.
+We will ride towards the Jalman Meadows, famous for its wildflowers and reach our semi-permanent ger camp.
 It is situated next to a beautiful wooded meadow on the upper parts of the Tuul River.
-We will overnight for two nights at Jalman Meadows, making a superb last day ride in the area.
+Here, we say goodbye to the herders and their yak carts caravan.
+We will have a superb last day ride in the surrounding area.

-A.m.
-Return to Ulaanbaatar and check into the hotel.
+We are picked up by a driver and returned to Ulaanbaatar to check into the hotel.
 See the capital city on your own.
 Distances are short.
 The local guide is standing by to assist where your points of interest are located.
+Farewell dinner in a local restaurant as well as entertainment.

 Meeting: